A mammogram is an X-ray test of the breast (mammary glands) used to screen for breast problems, such as a lump.

 Learn more about breast cancer screening guidelines for mammograms.

 According to the American Cancer Society, a screening mammogram is used when the patient does not have any concerning symptoms such as a lump in the breast, nipple discharge or breast skin changes.
-This exam usually consists of two standard images of each breast.
+This exam usually consists of two standard images of each breast and should be part of a routine screening for women, starting at age 40.

 A diagnostic mammogram is performed to provide radiologists with a more in-depth picture of problems, changes or concerning symptoms.
 A diagnostic mammogram can also be used for a patient that was previously treated for breast cancer.
 These X-rays consists of two standard images of each breast plus more focused images of the area(s) of concern.
 The additional pictures allow for more accurate and effective characterizations of the symptom.